jwkohnen/dkr-gopherbase/README.md

 to build ANTLR and whatever other project I was working on.

-This image features from-source-built Vim, YouCompleteMe, Protobuffer and a bunch of Go helper utilities like delve, gometalinter and glide.
+This image features from-source-built Vim, YouCompleteMe, Protobuffer and a bunch of Go helper utilities like delve, gometalinter and dep.

 This image is not meant to be used directly, but instead as a base image for an image that configures an in-container user that matches UID and GID of the user